View Bernice Sorensen's Obituary on kenoshanews.com and share memories

 May 15, 1919 - January 4, 2020

-Bernice M. (Skov, Huber) Sorensen, age 100, formerly of Gayville, South Dakota, died Saturday January 4, 2020 at her Meadowmere Assisted Living home in Kenosha, Wisconsin.
+Bernice M. (Skov, Huber) Sorensen, age 100, died Saturday January 4, 2020 at her Meadowmere Assisted Living home in Kenosha, WI.
 She was surrounded with so much love from her family and all the special caregivers who have been her extended family for over 10 years.

-Funeral services will be 1:00 PM on Saturday, January 11, 2020, at the Gayville Lutheran Church in Gayville, South Dakota with Pastors Ben and Kristen Eisele officiating.
-Burial will be in the Gayville Cemetery in Gayville, South Dakota.
-Visitation will be one hour prior to the funeral on Saturday at the church.
-Arrangements are under the direction of the Wintz & Ray Funeral Home and Cremation Service in Yankton.

 Bernice lived her life fully for 100 years!
 While in South Dakota, she was a devoted Christian, acted as a Sunday School Teacher and participated in Women's groups at Vangen Lutheran and Gayville Lutheran Church.
 She loved being a farmer's wife.
 Raising chickens was her love.
 She was a great cook and loved to entertain in her home (and made sure her piano was always dusted when company arrived).
 She enjoyed golfing, playing cards and dancing.
 Bernice missed her beloved South Dakota friends and family after moving to WI.
 She loved to reminisce about her Birthday club and card groups, trips to the Black Hills cabin and events with special relatives and neighbors as well as the Gayville Lutheran Church.